 Central to communication between the brain and the gut — called the gut-brain axis — is the vagus nerve.
 This is a long, meandering nerve that extends from the brainstem down to the major organs.

-In functional medicine, we use a variety of exercises to improve vagal nerve function, and it may surprise to you learn that one of the best exercises is the coffee enema.
+In functional medicine, we use a variety of exercises to improve vagal nerve function and thus communication between the brain and the gut.
+However, one of the best is the coffee enema.

-Brain-to-gut.
-Via the vagus nerve, the brain plays a major role in gastrointestinal function, including:
+Through the vagus nerve, the brain plays a major role in gut health, including:

-- Control of the movement of food through the intestines (motility)
+- Movement of food through the intestines (motility)

-- Releasing digestive enzymes to chemically break down food
+- Release of digestive enzymes to break down food

-- Regulating blood flow that carries vital nutrients and chemicals to support gut health and repair
+- Regulation of blood flow that carries oxygen, nutrients, and immune cells to support gut health and repair

 - Difficulty digesting foods

 - Bloating and gas

 - Difficulty swallowing supplements or large bites of food